Noncommutative Mather-Yau theorem and its applications to Calabi-Yau algebras: Introduction

+Now we briefly summarize the ideas used in the proof of Theorem \ref{mainthm-MY}.
 In a series of classical papers \cite{Ma68}\cite{Ma69}, Mather studied various equivalence relations on germ of smooth and analytic functions.
 He has observed that the tangent spaces of these equivalence classes can be interpreted as Jacobi ideal and its variations.
 Moreover, Mather has found infinitesimal criteria of checking whether two germs lie in the same equivalence class.
 The classical Mather-Yau theorem can be proved using it.

 In noncommutative differential calculus, the notion of cyclic derivative was first defined by Rota, Sagan and Stein \cite{RRS}.
-Ginzburg used cyclic derivatives of the potential to define the Jacobi algebra for noncommutative algebras.
+It plays an essential role in the construction of Ginzburg dg algebra.
 The main difficulty to implement Mather's technique on noncommutative functions is that the tangent space of a right equivalence class of functions, which is a subspace of the push forward of the space of derivations, admits no module structure.
 So in noncommutative world, there is no a priori relationship between the tangent space of right equivalence class and the Jacobi ideal.
 We overcome this problem by observing that both space of derivations and space of cyclic derivations are quotients of the space of double derivations, which does admit a bimodule structure.
 Moreover, the actions of derivations and cyclic derivations on the space of potentials have the identical orbits.
-On the other hand, the group of automorphisms is infinite dimensional.
+Another difficulty lies in the fact that the group of formal automorphisms is infinite dimensional.
 To reduce it to a finite dimensional problem, we establish a finite determinacy result for noncommutative formal series, which is of independent interest. \begin{maintheorem}(Theorem 3.16) Let $Q$ be a finite quiver and $\Phi\in \wh{\CC Q}_{\ol{\cy}}$.
-If the Jacobi algebra $\wh{\Lm}(Q,\Phi)$ is finite dimensional then $\Phi$ is finitely determined.
+If the Jacobi algebra $\wh{\Lm}(Q,\Phi)$ is finite dimensional then $\Phi$ is finitely determined (see definition in Section \ref{sec:fd}).
 More precisely, if $\wh{\rJ}(Q,\Phi) \supseteq \wh{\fm}^r$ for some integer $r\geq 0$ then $\Phi$ is $(r+1)$-determined.
 In particular, any potential with finite dimensional Jacobi algebra is right equivalent to a potential in $\CC Q_{\cy}$. \end{maintheorem}